 5 Takeaways From China's Hong Kong National Security Law

-Only after it was enacted did Beijing unveil the full text of its controversial new national security law imposed by fiat on Hong Kong.
+Only after it was passed did Beijing unveil the full text of its controversial new national security law imposed by fiat on Hong Kong.

-Tuesday an elite body within China's legislature voted unanimously to adopt the law in a rushed, secretive process.
+On Tuesday an elite body within China's legislature voted unanimously to adopt the law in a rushed, secretive process.
 Even Hong Kong's chief executive, Carrie Lam, said she hadn't been allowed to see a draft before the law's passage.

 Broadly, the law criminalizes four types of activity — secession, subversion of state power, terrorism and collusion with foreign entities — carrying a penalty of up to life in prison.